n1nj4z33/xk6-collection/README.md

 # Summary
-xk6 extension for listing files and directories in FS
+xk6 extension for listing files and directories

 # Install